smartsdk/dataModels/Building/Building/doc/spec.md

 + `refMap`
     + Optional

-The following attribute was introduced:
+The following attribute has been introduced:

 + `openingHours` : The number of floors above ground level in this building.
     + Attribute type: List of [Opening Hours](http://schema.org/openingHours)